nootshell/kcdfw/README.md

 ## Installing
-After building, you can obtain the mod's archive in the `dist/` folder.
+After building, you can obtain the mod's archive from the `dist/` folder.
 Extract this archive in the `Mods/` folder in your Kingdom Come: Deliverance installation folder, e.g.: `C:\Program Files (x86)\Steam\steamapps\common\KingdomComeDeliverance\Mods`.